yogan/tmux-techtalk/slides.md

 The other main feature of *tmux*, beside the window management, are *detachable sessions*.

-This means that the applications currently running in *tmux'* virtual terminals can be kept alive, even when the surrounding terminal vanishes.
+This means that the applications currently running in *tmux'* pseudo terminals can be kept alive, even when the surrounding terminal vanishes.

 Typical scenarios for this are: